andypern/demos/spark-streaming-m7/README.md

 >this will take several minutes or more.

-**Now skip down to the "Edit Variables" section.**
+****Now skip down to the "Edit Variables" section.****

 ###Nodes that are NOT the 3.0.3 sandbox

+If you really insist on running this on another type of node/cluster, you will need to spend some time getting all the pre-req's taken care of manually.
+These steps are not meant to be verbose, and assume you know what you are doing.
+Here's what you need:

 * MapR 3.0.3 , with m7 license.
-These instructions were written with the 3.0.3 Sandbox VM in mind (http://package.mapr.com/releases/v3.0.3/sandbox/), but can be adapted to work on any 3.0.3 cluster.
+Other versions will require an EBF patch (available internally only)
 * localhost/loopback mounts are working.
 * mapr-hbase should be installed on all nodes (so that the HBASE client jars are in place)
 * mapr-hivemetastore should be installed on the node you will be working on (referred to as node-1 here)
 * make sure that hs2 (hiveserver2) is NOT running on node-1.
 EG: stop the service from MCS if need be.
 * mapr-hive should be installed on all nodes (just in case) in order to get client jars
 * mysql backend for hivemetastore is optional.
-* If you are running any version other than 3.0.3, you will need the appropriate EBF patch from yum.qa.lab
 * install git
 * install lsof
 * shark + spark installed as per https://docs.google.com/a/maprtech.com/document/d/1WbyM-0RCWhCRdVrkGO5MKevWXz5U2hwWjalQGRhDHr4